silver-sat/rpi-flight-software/rpi-only-ground/README.md

 * It should bridge its network connect to the AX25 interface
 * It should run an NTP daemon for the satellite to set its time with
 * It should run the minifs file-server
+* It hsould run stunnel for the http -> https proxy for the Twitter API